ESI2022-team-e/backend/README.md

 For the first time:

 1. Clone the project
-2. Make a Postgres database named "project" in your computer (for example following the steps below)
+2. Make a Postgres database named "project" on your computer (for example, following the steps below)
     * Open pgAdmin
     * From the left column, right-click on “Databases”
     * Click “create”